|

 | Firstborn and only son in a family of seven children, I now am king of

-my two children (Kayla Kristeen and McManus Jameson), and hopefully I will get
+my two children (Kayla and Jameson).

 |